CSC Superannuation

 If you left the ADF with service-related conditions that weren’t properly recognised at the time, your discharge status may be wrong.
 A retrospective invalidity application (commonly called A-RETRO) asks the Commonwealth Superannuation Corporation to reclassify your separation as a medical discharge after the fact, giving you access to invalidity benefits you should have received when you left.

 This isn’t a theoretical pathway.
-Veterans leave the ADF every year with conditions that would qualify for medical discharge but don’t get processed through the medical discharge system.
+DVA’s veteran treatment population is projected to grow from 283,907 in June 2023 to 339,500 by 2032, and many of those veterans left the ADF with conditions that would qualify for medical discharge but didn’t get processed through the medical discharge system.
 Sometimes the member wanted out and didn’t pursue it.
 Sometimes the MEC system didn’t capture the full picture.
 Sometimes conditions worsened rapidly around discharge and the timing didn’t align.

 Who A-RETRO applies to